alxshelepenok/lumen/content/posts/troubleshooting-custom-dns-domains-dns-configuration-upgrades.md

 ## I set up my DNS records on Cloudflare, but it Fails verification?

 Review the last step from the question above.
 It is important that you disable the **orange cloud** feature in Cloudflare's DNS app **for all your Fleek DNS records.** Fleek can't verify your domain if Cloudflare is proxying your domain to their CDN.

+## I use Google Domains, and don't want to have to use Cloudflare.

+There is a workaround for people using Google Domains that don't want to use Cloudflare.
+This trick could apply to other providers that offer domain forwarding to sub domain from apex domain.

+Here is a a [detailed guide on how to do so](https://support.getshifter.io/en/articles/3080501-domain-forwarding-on-google-domains-zone-apex-naked-domain-to-www-prefixed-domain).
+The idea is that Google Domains doesn't support ANAME/ALIAS records for apex domains (domain.com).
+But what **you can do** on Google Domains is forward that apex domain to a sub domain (www.domain.com).

+In Fleek, subdomains use CNAME records, therefore you could verify it doing this trick, making www. your main point of entry for your website.

 ## Still need help? ☎️